Ranking Top 5 NBA Stars at Every Position: Early 2017 Edition

 Thompson might be a third option, but he's the third option on the most explosive offense in NBA history.
 And his ability to seamlessly shift through defensive assignments—while holding his matchups 2.4 points below their normal field-goal percentages—helps the Warriors achieve two-way dominance.

 Team: Toronto Raptors

 2016-17 Per-Game Stats: 27.6 points, 5.2 rebounds, 3.9 assists, 1.3 steals, 0.2 blocks

-Given the NBA's analytical shift to the outside, DeMar DeRozan has been running unopposed for the mayor of the mid-range.
-But the All-Star's success could have the NBA rethinking its abandonment of the once-prominent zone.
+Given the NBA's analytical shift to the outside, DeMar DeRozan has been running unopposed for mayor of the mid-range.
+And the All-Star's success could have the NBA rethinking its abandonment of the once-prominent zone.

 But this placement isn't about celebrating his unique shot selection.
-It's also recognizing his gift as a devastating driver (9.0 points per game, second) and uncanny ability to generate whistles (8.9 free throws per game, sixth).
+It's also recognizing his gift as a devastating driver (9.0 points per game, second) and uncanny ability to generate whistles (8.9 free-throw attempts per game, sixth).
 He's a top-10 rebounder among guards (10th) and effective as ever at finding shots for teammates.

 He might not be a perfect player, but he's the franchise face of a top-five team.
 That's good enough to grab the second spot, though he's a good distance behind the uber-versatile budding baller at No. 1.

 2016-17 Per-Game Stats: 24.0 points, 9.0 rebounds, 5.7 assists, 1.9 steals, 2.1 blocks

 It's fitting that Giannis Antetokounmpo would have a nickname like The Greek Freak, because his rapid rise reads like a hoops horror story (for everyone outside Milwaukee, at least).